-ACS Award in Applied Polymer Science
+ACS Award In Applied Polymer Science

 Sponsored by Eastman Chemical Co.

-When she was looking for her first job after grad school "there were a whole lot of chemists around," Hiltner recalls, "and the appointment I got was actually in the polymer program at Case.
-So I had to develop a research program using my chemistry background but applying it in a field that I really had not been trained in.
-Gradually, my research interests evolved more into materials science.
-It felt like I fit there."
+In addition to this honor, Freeman has received several awards for outstanding teaching and the National Science Foundation's Young Investigator Award in 1992.
+More recently, he received the 2008 Award for Excellence in Industrial Gases Technology from the American Institute for Chemical Engineers and the 2008 IBM Faculty Award.
+He served as chairman of ACS's Division of Polymeric Materials: Science & Engineering and as president of the North American Membrane Society.
+Currently, he is an associate editor of ACS's Industrial & Engineering Chemistry Research.

-She confesses to being "thrilled to be given this award.
-When I started out," she says, "my ambitions were to have an academic career.
-I don't think it ever occurred to me that my career would be worthy of this kind of recognition.
-It's very thrilling that a group of my colleagues think that it is."
+Freeman, 47, graduated summa cum laude with a B.S. in chemical engineering in 1983 from North Carolina State University.
+He then attended the University of California, Berkeley, where he graduated in 1988 with a Ph.D. in chemical engineering.
+Freeman was a NATO Postdoctoral Fellow in Paris and became a professor at NC State in 1989.
+In 2002, Freeman relocated to Austin to join UT's chemical engineering department.

-The award address will be presented before the Division of Polymeric Materials: Science & Engineering.
+Freeman will present the award address before the Division of Polymeric Materials.

 Join the conversation